willysharp5/RuleReady_/docs/CRAWL_TO_RULES_PLAN.md

    - Configure crawl depth/limits and PDF discovery.

 2) Ingestion (Firecrawl)
-   - Crawl HTML pages and discover/fetch linked PDFs.
+   - Scrape HTML pages (and PDFs when enabled) via Scrape API.
    - Normalize to text/markdown and store with metadata and content hashes.
    - Deduplicate by hash; maintain provenance (URL, title, fetchedAt).